kubesphere/website/content/en/docs/quick-start/all-in-one-on-linux.md

 ---
-title: "All-in-one Installation of Kubernetes and KubeSphere on Linux"
+title: "All-In-One Installation of Kubernetes and KubeSphere on Linux"
-keywords: 'KubeSphere, Kubernetes, All-in-one, Installation'
+keywords: 'KubeSphere, Kubernetes, All-In-One, Installation'
 description: 'Install KubeSphere on Linux with a minimal installation package.
 The tutorial serves as a basic kick-starter for you to understand the container platform, paving the way for learning the following guides.'
 linkTitle: "All-in-One Installation on Linux"
 weight: 2100